alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

 When Object N data Int A is 0, refer graph from Object N is traverse to set Int B, Int C 0, set Int D flag B 0 for all Object in graph.

+Refer graph is traverse again so Object Int D flag A is back to 0.

 Refer graph is traverse again to add Int B by 1 for refer by Object in graph.

 Refer graph is traverse again to link list all Object that has Int A and Int B not equal by set Int C to refer to next Object.